lzh327/vimrc/README.md

 ------------

 vimrc.mine and gvimrc.mine contain system-specific settings or other settings that should not be part of a general configuration.
-Thus, they are not tracked in the repo.
-My vimrc.mine and gvim.mine are included as examples.